I’VE WATCHED BASEBALL FOR YEARS. WHAT’S DIFFERENT ABOUT VINTAGE BASE BALL?

 THIS IS THE GREATEST THING I HAVE EVER SEEN.
 HOW CAN I PARTICIPATE?

 For those who miss out on these roster spots, the best chance to play in the future is to volunteer now.
 We are always in need of umpires, scorekeepers, concession assistants, or historic interpreters and demonstrators, and these people are given first preference when roster spots become available.
-If you are interested in volunteering please visit http://tennesseevintagebaseball.com/2015-volunteer-sign-up/ to sign up.
+If you are interested in volunteering please reach out to us on social media.

 IF A SPECTATOR CATCHES A FOUL BALL, CAN HE OR SHE KEEP IT?